 In our last post we discussed how to organically maximize the lifetime value of your customers.
 A critical element to increasing LTV is to utilize the data at your fingertips.
 The same goes for reducing costs while you grow your ecommerce brand.

 “One important advantage that online businesses have over traditional brick-and-mortar stores is an enhanced ability to collect and analyze detailed customer information about everything from cart abandonment to promotional effectiveness to average ticket size by demographic,” according to a report from payment processor First Data.

-It’s the real-time access to data from your ad campaigns, storefront, inventory and fulfillment that will give you the insight you need to reduce costs where it matters most.
+It’s the real-time access to data from your ad campaigns, storefront, inventory and fulfillment.
+That’s what givesyou the insight you need to reduce costs where it matters most.